 If you want coverage that meets minimum ACA standards, you generally have to sign up during the annual open enrollment period unless you have a qualifying life event that entitles you to a special enrollment opportunity.
 However, American Indians or Alaskan Natives or, in most states, individuals with a household income that is less than 150 percent of the federal poverty level may enroll year-round.
 Some life events that trigger a special enrollment opportunity are:

 - Loss of minimum essential coverage or other qualifying coverage.
 For example, if you lose your employer-sponsored coverage because you quit your job, were laid off, or if your hours were reduced.
 This also includes "aging off" a parent's plan when you turn 26 or if you lose student health coverage when you graduate.
-Note that loss of coverage because you didn’t pay premiums or voluntarily terminate employer-sponsored coverage does not trigger a special enrollment opportunity nor does loss of coverage that doesn’t qualify as “minimum essential coverage.”
+Note that loss of coverage because you didn’t pay premiums or voluntarily terminate employer-sponsored coverage generally does not trigger a special enrollment opportunity.

 - Gaining a dependent through adoption, foster care or a court order.

 - Moving to another state or within a state and gaining access to new plans.
-For the marketplace, you must also have had coverage at least one day in the 60 days prior to moving (this requirement does not apply if you are moving from abroad, or if you are an American Indian or Alaskan Native).
-You must meet the marketplace residency requirements: 1) you are living at the location and 2) intend to reside at the location or have or are looking for employment.
+For the Marketplace, you must also have had coverage at least one day in the 60 days prior to moving (this requirement does not apply if you are moving from abroad, or if you are an American Indian or Alaskan Native).
+You must meet the Marketplace residency requirements: 1) you are living at the location and 2) intend to reside at the location or have or are looking for employment.

 - Losing eligibility for Medicaid or the Children’s Health Insurance Program including pregnancy-related coverage through CHIP if coverage was tied to the unborn child.
 (45 C.F.R. § 155.420(d).)